 Are you ready to add text messaging to your customer service strategy?

 1. Identify your inbound communication channels.
-Do you receive citizen requests from phone calls?
+Do you receive resident requests from phone calls?
 Emails?
 Website form submissions?
 Walk-ins?
 What are the most commonly used channels, and what are the internal processes used to support each one?
 For example, could text messaging reduce the time spent responding to more time-consuming emails and phone calls?

 2. Identify your demographics.
 Younger generations are more comfortable with texting and mobile communications, yet older populations have increased their mobile usage during and after the pandemic.
 In considering your population demographics, do you have a significant segment that is likely already texting?

 4. Review your support processes.
 How do you currently intake and respond to messages?
 How many people and systems do you use?
-How can you make the process more efficient to service more requests and respond to more citizens every day?
+How can you make the process more efficient to service more requests and respond to more residents every day?

 If the response to text messaging offering is positive (and we expect that it will be), then you can strategically expand your text messaging processes.

-Civic Tip: Ensure you gather data during your pilot test, including the number of text messages received, how quickly you can respond to citizens, and how quickly text messages can be addresses or converted into service requests.
+Civic Tip: Ensure you gather data during your pilot test, including the number of text messages received, how quickly you can respond to residents, and how quickly text messages can be addresses or converted into service requests.
 Use the data to benchmark the success of your text messaging process as you scale.

 The Technology to Make Your Text Message Goals a Reality

-If you’re all-in on adopting text messaging to help you create more personal, one-stop civic experiences, then you need a technology solution that unites your citizen communication capabilities and your customer service workflows.
+If you’re all-in on adopting text messaging to help you create more personal, one-stop civic experiences, then you need a technology solution that unites your resident communication capabilities and your customer service workflows.
 Conversations from SeeClickFix is a multi-channel communications tool.
-Offering text, email, chatbot integration, and soon-to-be-released social media integrations, Conversations allows citizens to use their favorite tech to engage with their local leaders.
+Offering text, email, chatbot integration, and soon-to-be-released social media integrations, Conversations allows residents to use their favorite tech to engage with their local leaders.
 Learn more here.